-- 12. Initial key evaluation questions: This assessment will be based on generating evidence-based answers to the following four key evaluation questions.
-The sub-evaluation questions under each question capture the necessary probes under each question. - Relevance: Evaluation Question 1: What is the relevance and value addition of GBFF to implementing the Kunming-Montreal Global Biodiversity Framework (KMGBF)?
+12. Key evaluation questions: This assessment will be based on generating evidence-based answers to an overarching evaluation question and the following four key evaluation questions.
+The sub-evaluation questions under each question capture the necessary probes under each question.

+- Overarching Evaluation Question: The merit and worth (relevance, effectiveness, efficiency, sustainability, and coherence) of the value added by GBFF to the ongoing global efforts to implement the KMGBF. - Relevance: Evaluation Question 1: What is the relevance and value addition of GBFF to implementing the Kunming-Montreal Global Biodiversity Framework (KMGBF)?
 The sub-questions to address this key evaluation question are: - Does GBFF have comparative advantages over other actors, including GEF, in implementing KMGBF priorities? - Does the GBFF programming adequately focus on the KMGBF priorities? - Does GBFF have the mechanisms to identify and implement course corrections necessary for GBFF to remain relevant and add value in a rapidly changing context? - Effectiveness.
-Evaluation Question 2: Is GBFF likely to achieve its goals and targets related to implementing KMGBF? - How well is it positioned to raise resources per its mandate, including through concessional finance and partnerships with philanthropies and the private sector? [will cover the prioritization, strategy, mechanisms in place, and partnerships underway, given the high level of competition and diminishing resources] - How well is it positioned to address the recognized challenges of implementing the KMGBF at the national level?
-In particular, to facilitate national governments plan and implement locally appropriate National Biodiversity Strategies and Action Plans [Mechanisms in place, partnership strategy and partnerships at the national level, tracking system, to name a few]. - Efficiency.
-Evaluation Question 3: Is GBFF fit (in the dimensions listed below) to deliver its commitments related to the KMGBF in a timely and efficient manner in terms of: - ✓ Organizational design institutional arrangements and governance structures - ✓ Human resources capacities and capabilities - ✓ Processes (selecting projects, support to design and oversight, M&E) - ✓ Policies (operational guidance, safeguards, priorities) - ✓ Resources made available for the administrative budget and programming. - How well were the short and long-term risks to succeeding identified and addressed from the beginning? - Coherence: Evaluation Question 4: To what extent do GBFF and other GEF interventions and organizational arrangements cohere? - Are the governance arrangements of GBFF and GEF adequately promoting synergies? - Do the programming policies and processes (prioritization, design, implementation, oversight, and reporting) of GBFF and GEF cohere? - On the resources mobilized for GBFF and GEF avoid competition and rely on complementary sources?
+Evaluation Question 2: Is GBFF likely to achieve its goals and targets related to implementing KMGBF? - Recognizing the rapidly changing financial landscape, how well is GBFF positioned to raise the required resources per its mandate, including through concessional finance and partnerships with philanthropies and the private sector? - a.
+Can GBFF anticipate emerging trends to remain relevant and impactful (will cover the prioritization, strategy, mechanisms in place, and partnerships underway, given the high level of competition and diminishing resources]? - b.
+What additional elements does it need to have sufficient flexibility to ensure the fund remains resilient in an era of change and instability in the global political economy? - How well is it positioned to address the recognized challenges of implementing the KMGBF at the national level?
+In particular, to facilitate national governments plan and implement locally appropriate National Biodiversity Strategies and Action Plans [Mechanisms in place, partnership strategy and partnerships at the national level, tracking system, to name a few]. - What additional mechanisms should be in place to ensure these interventions have lasting conservation impact? - Efficiency.
+Evaluation Question 3: Is GBFF fit (in the dimensions listed below) to deliver its commitments related to the KMGBF in a timely and efficient manner in terms of: - Organizational design institutional arrangements and governance structures - ✓ Human resources capacities and capabilities - ✓ Processes (selecting projects, support to design and oversight, M&E) - ✓ Policies (operational guidance, safeguards, priorities) - ✓ Resources made available for the administrative budget and programming. - How well were the short and long-term risks to succeeding identified and addressed from the beginning?

+- Coherence: Evaluation Question 4: To what extent do GBFF and other GEF interventions and organizational arrangements leverage each other (cohere)? - Are the governance arrangements of GBFF and GEF adequately promoting synergies? - Do the programming policies and processes (prioritization, design, implementation, oversight, and reporting) of GBFF and GEF cohere? - Do the resources mobilized for GBFF and GEF avoid competition and rely on complementary sources?